Ionized gas kinematics and chemical abundances of low-mass star-forming galaxies at $z\sim 3$: Physical parameters of the final sample

-We assume an {exponentially declining} $\tau$-model for the SFH. {We obtain values for the timescale $\tau>5$Gyr, which implies basically a constant SFH at the redshift range covered by our sample}.
+We assume an {exponentially declining} $\tau$-model for the SFH. {We obtain values for the timescale $\tau>5$Gyr, which implies a constant SFH at the redshift range covered by our sample}.
 For the metallicity, we allow it to vary up to 0.25Z$_{\odot}$, in agreement with the stellar metallicities observed in star-forming galaxies at $z\sim 3$ \citep[e.g.][]{Cullen2019,Calabro2021,Llerena2022}.
-We include a nebular component in the model given the emission lines that are observed in these galaxies.
-The nebular component depends on the ionization parameter ($\log U$) and is free to vary between $-3$ and $-2$ in our model.
+We include a nebular component {which includes emission lines and nebular continuum emission} in the model given the emission lines that are observed in these galaxies.
+The nebular component depends on the ionization parameter ($\log U$) and can vary between $-3$ and $-2$ in our model.
 We use Calzetti law for the dust reddening determination \citep{Calzetti2000} {with the total extinction $A_V$ free to vary between 0 and 2 mag.} We constrain the ages from 100Myr up to 1Gyr.
-Our SED fitting leads to differences of $\sim 0.3$ dex towards lower stellar mass and $\sim0.1$ dex towards higher SFR compared with a model with similar SFH but with fixed solar metallicity and without nebular model. {The larger effect on the SFR offset is the assumption of subsolar metallicity while the larger effect on the stellar mass offset is due to the inclusion of the nebular model.} The stellar masses and SFRs obtained with the SED fitting are displayed in Fig. \ref{fig:MS}. {We highlight that the SFR is calculated over a timescale of 100Myr}.
-Our sample ranges $\sim 2.4$ dex in stellar mass from 10$^{7.9}$ to 10$^{10.3}$M$_{\odot}$ and $\sim1.4$ dex in SFR from 6.9 to 186 M$_{\odot}$ yr$^{-1}$.
-The physical parameters are reported in Table \ref{tab:SED}, including the color excess (E(B-V)$_{\rm SED}$) from the SED model which ranges from 0.04 to 0.25 mag.
-We perform a SED fitting following the same constraints to our VANDELS parent sample (2D histogram in Fig. \ref{fig:MS}) and we note that they follow the main-sequence (MS) at $z\sim 3$ according to \cite{Santini2017} with stellar mass corrected by a factor of $0.6$ \citep{Madau2014} by adopting the same assumed IMF in this paper.
+Our SED fitting leads to differences of $\sim 0.3$ dex towards lower stellar mass and $\sim0.1$ dex towards higher SFR compared with a model with similar SFH but with fixed solar metallicity and without a nebular model. {The larger effect on the SFR offset is the assumption of subsolar metallicity, while the larger effect on the stellar mass offset is due to the inclusion of the nebular model.} The stellar masses and SFRs obtained with the SED fitting are displayed in Fig. \ref{fig:MS} {and reported in Table \ref{tab:SED}}. {We highlight that the SFR is calculated over a timescale of 100Myr}.
+Our sample ranges $\sim 2.4$ dex in stellar mass from 10$^{7.9}$ to 10$^{10.3}$M$_{\odot}$ and $\sim1.4$ dex in SFR from 6.9 to 185 M$_{\odot}$ yr$^{-1}$.
+The physical parameters are reported in Table \ref{tab:SED}, including the color excess (E(B-V)$_{\rm SED}$) from the SED model, which ranges from 0.04 to 0.25 mag. {The photometry used, and the resulting SED model are displayed in Fig. \ref{fig:sedC3vandels} and \ref{fig:sedC3vuds} for C3-VANDELS and C3-VUDS samples, respectively.} We perform a SED fitting following the same constraints to our VANDELS parent sample (2D histogram in Fig. \ref{fig:MS}), and we note that they follow the main-sequence (MS) at $z\sim 3$ according to \cite{Santini2017} with stellar mass corrected by a factor of $0.6$ \citep{Madau2014} by adopting the same assumed IMF in this paper.